WeiHao97/WeiHao97.github.io/_publications/2019-10-01-paper-title-number-1.md

 collection: publications
 permalink: /publication/2019-10-01-paper-title-number-1
 date: 2019-10-01
-venue: 'AI Systems Workshop at SOSP 2019'
+venue: 'AI Systems Workshop at SOSP'
 paperurl: ''
 citation: 'Wei Hao and Shivaram Venkataraman.
-(2019). &quot;Sparse Convolutions for Faster Object Recognition&quot; <i>AI Systems Workshop at SOSP 2019</i>.'
+(2019). &quot;Sparse Convolutions for Faster Object Recognition&quot; <i>AI Systems Workshop at Symposium on Operating Systems Principles</i>.'
 ---
 This paper presents a preliminary technique for accelerating ML inference on sparse inputs by modifying the convolution operator to be sparsity-aware.